Now Reading

 This Netflix original is so intelligently scripted and so imaginatively executed that you begin to wonder at the prowess of human ingenuity.
 It’s a terrifying and intellectual journey into how the past coalesces with the present, and invariably seeps into our consciousness to determine who we are today.

-The show has genuinely scary moments, and does a great job of balancing the psychological with the supernatural.
+The show offers genuine scares, and excellently balances the psychological with the supernatural.
 The Haunting of Hill House also imbibes a great technique of revisiting certain moments and presenting them with greater clarity.
 The result is that we embark upon both a mental and emotional journey, which is equally draining as it is cathartic.

 9. Under the Shadow (2016)